What is NOT statutory to include on the Single Central Record?

 We must stress that this does not mean it is not statutory to record these elsewhere.

-An example of this is recording medical checks: whilst it is not statutory to record it on the SCR, it is your statutory duty to record this elsewhere.
+An example of this is recording medical checks: whilst it is not statutory to record it on your SCR, it is your statutory duty to record this elsewhere.

 Similarly, designated safeguarding leads must record training dates, but it is not required to be recorded on your SCR.

-It is not statutory to include visitors on your single central record.
+It is not statutory to include supervised visitors on your single central record.

-Furthermore, you do not have the power to request DBS checks (and barred list checks), or ask to see DBS certificates for visitors.
+Furthermore, you do not have the power to request DBS checks (and barred list checks) or ask to see DBS certificates for supervised visitors.

 You must use your professional judgment to decide what level of supervision each visitor should have.